siddharth2016/hashnode-blog/ckozx2by00dcrcrs1a4aq7ag1.md

 }
 ```

-There are lot of things happening here, let's break it down for each method:
+There are a lot of things happening here, let's break it down for each method:

-**1.** We define a method using `def` keyword, our first method named `greetings` takes a single parameter named `name` which of type `String` and the method returns a value of type `String` denoted by `: String` after `greetings(name: String)`, and this method evaluates to `"Hello " + name` with replacing with whatever name value we pass.
-We can print it to the console using `println` method that conveniently puts a new line after printing the passed value to the console.
+**1.** We define a method using the `def` keyword, our first method named `greetings` takes a single parameter named `name` which of type `String` and the method returns a value of type `String` denoted by `: String` after `greetings(name: String)`, and this method evaluates to `"Hello " + name` with replacing with whatever name value we pass.
+We can print it to the console using the `println` method that conveniently puts a new line after printing the passed value to the console.

 > A little detour before we move on to the next methods.